lux4rd0/grafana-weatherflow-udp-aio/README.md

     docker-compose -f docker-compose-datavolume.yml up -d

 This uses the /data folder to store the InfluxDB data files.
 Update the `docker-compose-datavolume.yml` if you want to place it someplace else on your file system.

+## Default Security

+The InfluxDB security settings are set from the `docker-compose.yml` configuration.
+Please change them if you wish to have something unique to your deployment.
+The configuration here also creates a default "weatherflow" database but doesn't require authentication.
+Changes to each of these components to make them more secure with required authentication is outside the scope of this example.
+However, please reach out if you'd like more information on how to make the required changes to these configurations.

 ## Roadmap

 See the open issues for a list of proposed features (and known issues).